Required Tools & Materials

 Checking for Chimney Creosote

-When wood does not burn completely, either due to using unseasoned wood or inadequate airflow (or both), it generates to creosote.
-Creosote is the byproduct of oils in the wood which aren’t completely burned off.
+When wood does not burn completely, either due to using wood that is unseasoned or inadequate airflow (or both), it generates creosote.
+Creosote buildup is the byproduct of oils in the wood which aren’t completely burned off.
 These are carried up with the smoke, which itself cools off as it rises, letting the byproducts mix with moisture and other chemicals and ultimately condensing on the flue interior.

-Creosote accumulation in your chimney has three different stages:
+Creosote buildup in your chimney has three different stages:

 Stage 2: After multiple fires and cooling and condensing cycles, creosote turns into a tar-like deposit which becomes difficult to sweep.
 At this stage, it must be physically scraped off the inside of the flue.

 Stage 3: High heat has produced multiple accumulating layers of deposits that have hardened into a thick layer constricting airflow.
 This will begin to pop and drip like candle wax inside of your flue as it is heated.
-Given the flammability of creosote, this stage is especially dangerous and can lead to chimney fires.
+Given the flammability of creosote, this stage is especially dangerous and can lead to chimney fires beginning in the flue and moving upward to the roofing.

 Step-by-Step Guide: How to Clean Your Chimney

-Chimney sweeping includes removing soot from the firebox, flue liner, smoke chamber, damper, and smoke shelf.
-For best results and dust control, we sweep your fireplace from the bottom to the top.
+Chimney cleaning includes removing soot from the firebox, flue liner, smoke chamber, damper, and smoke shelf.
+For best results and dust control, we sweep your fireplace cleaning from the bottom to the top.

 Step 1: We begin by placing a drop cloth in the work area, making sure to protect your floors and furnishings during the sweep process.

-Step 2: With the HEPA vacuum on, we insert a spiral wire brush into the flue using expandable rods and slowly progress upwards towards the chimney cap.
+Step 2: With the HEPA vacuum on, we insert a spiral wire brush into the flue using expandable rods and slowly progress upwards through the liner and flue towards the chimney cap.

 Step 3: During this process, the brush is turned clockwise inside of the flue to remove any brushable soot deposits.